 Spiritual well-being is achieved when we are at peace with ourselves.
-That may come from meditation, prayer, religious services, music, art, or communing with God in Nature or with others.
-However you find meaning, comfort, hope and peace really doesn’t matter so long as you take time in your schedule to devote attention to your core values and beliefs as well as your relations with others.
+That may come from meditation, prayer, religious services, music, art, or communing with God in nature or with others.
+However you find meaning, comfort, hope and peace really doesn’t matter so long as you take time in your daily schedule to devote attention to your core values and beliefs as well as your relations with others.

 When we are fully present, we can enjoy more, experience life at a higher level, and give back in ways that are beneficial to ourselves and to others.